 - Men’s white top tank or T-shirt as a layering piece

 Great Menswear Outfit Ideas for Women of All Ages

 Here are further inspirations how to style the menswear look.

 Try a Tie as Twist on the Menswear Trend

-The cherry red of the tie and the black, gray and white cats have a gender neutral to feminine vibe.
-Red is a very feminine color.
-The skirt being made of leather, the motorcycle booties and studded belt give the outfit an edge.
-The bunch of red bangles add to the feminine touch.
+The colors of the tie are gender neutral.
+The skirt, red color, and bangles add to the feminine touch.
+The leather skirt, motorcycle booties, and studded belt give the outfit an edge.
 I love the Windsor knot because it is so big.

 © 2013-2022 Nicole Mölders | All rights reserved